nathansmith11170/HoloTableGame/Readme.md

 CMake 4.1.2 - unfortunately pinned because of experimental module std use (Visual Studio users must use custom CMake executable as of 11/2025)

-Working build for Clang 21.1.5
+Working build for Clang 21.1.5 - only Clang gets clang-tidy static analysis, if clang-tidy executable exists

 Working build for MSVC 14.50

-GCC doesn't build 'std' module properly using CMake 4.1.2 experimental feature for some reason, so it's excluded for now
+Working builds for GCC 15

 ## Build Dependencies